RKNF404/chromium-hardening-guide/README.md

 #### Android Webview Browsers

 These browsers cannot offer site-isolation due to how Android webview is designed, websites are only isolated from the system not each other.
 Typically they do not have strong partitioning and are very minimal in their feature set.

+### Popular Security-Centric Options

+This section is dedicated to a few options people often recommend explicitly for security reasons, but the options themselves are rather niche.
+For example, Brave is *not* a security option but it is a very popular recommendation for "security" but it is not itself a security focused browser.
+Same follows for other projects claiming the same thing, such as Librewolf.
+This section has projects that actually *try* to improve browser security.

+#### Vanadium

+This is the GrapheneOS default browser.
+I feel I don't need to explain why it is one of the, if not the, best option currently for privsec.
+Very few browsers are as comprehensive with their hardening or as consistent with their update cycle.
+Unfortunately, the browser is only available on GrapheneOS so most may not be able to use it.
+Android-wide release is planned but the expected release of that is unknown (at least to me).

+#### Cromite

+(WIP)

+#### Trivalent

+(WIP)

+#### Ironfox

+[See](#firefox) [here](#firefox-forks).
+Firefox based browsers, especially on Android, have terrible security.
+Ironfox isn't exactly free of these issues.
+It does do some work to reduce some attack surface of base Firefox, but this is not significant or substantial enough to justify its use over any chromium based browser.
+But, if you are for some unholy reason forced to use a Firefox based browser, Ironfox is your best bet, still note it's nothing to depend on security-wise.

 ## Basic Setup